|

 Description:

-It fits all standard RA and DRA radio adapters because of its universal design.
+These plastic cases fit all standard RA and DRA radio adapters because of its universal design.
 The case is used "as printed" with the DRA-34, DRA-36, DRA-39*, DRA-50, DRA-70, and DRA-80.
 For interfaces with the DB9 connector, the case bottom (box) needs a little preparation to provide additional clearance for that connector.

 DB9 Connector Preparation: